luispc1989/PML_Final_Project/README.md

-# Learning What to Grow: Crop Classification from NPK and pH Levels
+# PML Final Project – Learning What to Grow: Crop Classification from NPK and pH Levels
 ### Created by: Luís Pinto Coelho (19724)

-### Professor Manuel Campagnolo
+### Professor Manuel Lameiras de Figueiredo Campagnolo
 ### MSc in Green Data Science, ISA, Portugal

 ---

-## Project Proposal – Practical Machine Learning 2024/2025

-### Project category: Tabular Data – Multi-class Classification
+**Project category:** Multiclass classification (Tabular data)

 ---

-### Problem Statement

-Farmers often struggle to determine which crop to plant in a given season due to limited access to soil analysis tools.
-Understanding the chemical composition of soil—namely nitrogen (N), phosphorous (P), potassium (K), and pH—can greatly influence the success of agricultural production.
-However, such data is costly to collect at scale.
-This project aims to use machine learning to predict the most suitable crop based on these four key soil parameters, enabling more sustainable and data-driven decisions in agriculture.
-By learning from existing labeled soil profiles, the model can support efficient and ecologically conscious crop planning.
+## Information

 ---

-### Challenges

-1. **Limited feature set**: With only four input variables, the model must be effective without rich context.
-2. **Class imbalance**: The dataset contains multiple crop categories with varying frequency.
-3. **Generalization**: Ensuring the model can generalize to new, unseen soil profiles.
-4. **Interpretability**: Making the model's reasoning accessible to non-technical users, such as farmers or agronomists.
+### 🔎 Problem Statement: What problem will you be investigating?
+Why is it interesting?

+This project tackles the problem of identifying the most suitable crop for a given field based on basic soil characteristics: nitrogen (N), phosphorus (P), potassium (K), and pH level.
+These are essential indicators of soil fertility, but measuring them can be costly and time-consuming.
+A machine learning solution to this problem can help farmers select the ideal crop to grow, optimizing yield and minimizing environmental impact.

+This challenge is both practical and relevant.
+It supports more informed, data-driven decision-making in agriculture while reducing dependency on extensive lab analysis.
+It also aligns with the goals of sustainable farming and precision agriculture, making it a highly meaningful application of machine learning.

 ---

-### Dataset

-The project uses the [Soil Measures Dataset](https://www.kaggle.com/datasets/mohamedmostafa259/soil-measures) from Kaggle.
-It includes 1985 soil samples with the following columns:

-* `N`: Nitrogen content ratio in the soil
-* `P`: Phosphorous content ratio
-* `K`: Potassium content ratio
-* `pH`: Acidity level of the soil
-* `crop`: Label indicating the optimal crop (target variable)

-This dataset is publicly available and sufficiently annotated for supervised classification tasks.
+### ⚠️ Challenges: What are the challenges of this project?

+1. **Multiclass classification complexity**: The dataset includes 22 different crop classes, which increases the complexity of classification compared to binary problems.
+2. **Feature similarity**: Some crops require similar soil conditions, making their separation difficult based on only four features.
+3. **Overfitting risk**: Due to the small number of input features and class imbalance, the model might overfit.
+4. **Model interpretability**: Understanding *why* a crop is recommended requires using advanced interpretability techniques beyond accuracy metrics.

 ---

-### Method or Algorithm

-The methodology includes:

-* Data cleaning, outlier detection (via Z-score), and encoding
-* Feature scaling and splitting with stratified train/test partitions
-* Model development using:

-  * Logistic Regression (linear and polynomial)
-  * Support Vector Machine (SVM)
-  * K-Nearest Neighbors (KNN)
-  * Random Forest
-  * Ensemble Voting Classifier
-* Hyperparameter tuning and cross-validation

-The best model will be selected based on evaluation performance and deployed in a prediction function.
+### 🌾 Dataset: What dataset are you using?
+How do you plan to collect it?

+The dataset used is the **Soil Measures Dataset**, available on [Kaggle](https://www.kaggle.com/datasets/mohamedmostafa259/soil-measures).
+It contains 1988 samples with four input features (`n`, `p`, `k`, `ph`) and a categorical target (`crop`).
+Each row corresponds to an optimal crop for a particular soil composition.
+The dataset is downloaded programmatically using the `kagglehub` library, ensuring reproducibility and version control.

 ---

-### Evaluation

-Models will be evaluated using:

-* **Accuracy** and **macro-averaged F1-score**
+### 🤖 Method or Algorithm: What method or algorithm are you proposing?

+Several supervised learning algorithms are tested and compared:

+- **Data preprocessing**: Label encoding for the target, feature scaling when appropriate, and stratified train-test split.
+- **Model training**: Logistic Regression, Random Forest, K-Nearest Neighbors, and SVM are evaluated using pipelines.
+- **Model tuning**: Hyperparameters for the Random Forest model are optimized using `GridSearchCV`.
+- **Validation**: 5-fold cross-validation is applied to the best-performing pipeline to ensure robustness.

+All models are implemented in modular pipelines using `scikit-learn`.

+---

+### 📊 Evaluation: How will you evaluate your results?
+What kind of analysis will you use to evaluate and/or compare your results?

+Model evaluation includes:

+- **Accuracy** and **macro F1 score** on the test set.
+- **Cross-validation** score (5-fold) to evaluate generalization.
-* **Confusion matrices** (both raw and normalized)
+- **Confusion matrices** (both raw and normalized) to analyze misclassifications.
-* **Cross-validation** (5-fold)
-* **Bootstrap resampling** to compute 95% confidence intervals
-* **Learning curves** to assess generalization behaviour
+- **Learning curves** to assess underfitting/overfitting behavior.
-* **Feature importance** using permutation methods and SHAP

-This evaluation ensures that the model is both robust and interpretable.
+- **Permutation Feature Importance** to identify which features are most predictive.
+- **SHAP plots** for global (summary) and local (waterfall) interpretability, allowing model predictions to be explained transparently.

+---